 Reporting Fires and Evacuation

-- All fires should be reported immediately to the University of Akron Police Department (911 or 972-2911) or residence hall staff.
-On receipt of a fire report, The University of Akron Police Department immediately will dispatch officers and Environmental and Occupational Health and Safety personnel to investigate fire reports on campus and route calls to the City of Akron Fire Department as necessary.
+All fires should be reported immediately to the City of Akron Fire Department, University of Akron Police Department (911 or 972-2911) or residence hall staff.
+Upon receipt of a fire report, The University of Akron Police Department immediately will dispatch officers and Environmental and Occupational Health and Safety personnel to investigate fire reports on campus and route calls to the City of Akron Fire Department as necessary.

-- Upon receiving notice of a fire by way of either an announcement or activation of the fire alarm system, occupants immediately should evacuate the building using the closest available exit.
+Upon receiving notice of a fire by way of an announcement or activation of the fire alarm system, occupants immediately should evacuate the building using the closest available exit.
 Elevators should not be used.
-Once out of the building, individuals are directed by residence hall staff to assemble at a pre-designated meeting point to await further instructions.
+Once out of the building, individuals should assemble at their pre-designated meeting point to await further instructions.

-- The University of Akron restricts use of any item that produces an open flame or heating surface in residence hall student rooms.
+The University of Akron restricts use of any item that produces an open flame or heating surface in residence hall student rooms.
 Candles, incense, and hot plates are among the restricted items.
+The full list of prohibited items is available in the Residence Life Handbook, which can be found at: http://www.uakron.edu/reslife/community-living.dot.

-- The University of Akron conducts fire drills once each semester for its residence halls and as required by Ohio’s Fire Code for all other campus buildings.
-During the 2012 calendar year, the University conducted three fire drills per residence hall.
+The University of Akron conducts fire drills once each semester for its residence halls and as required by Ohio’s Fire Code for all other campus buildings.
+During the 2013 calendar year, the University conducted thirty fire drills among its residence halls.
 The University also conducted drills for academic support buildings as required by law.
+EOHS also provides on-site fire training in the residence halls upon request.

 Smoking and Safety